qingyiz1/COMP30022-2019-FLOWER-GRASS/README.md

 ## Installation and Usage

 1. Import the folder into Android Studio and run a gradle build.
-2. Create an account or login.
+2. Create an account with your existing email address or login.
-3. Join a group or create a group.
+3. Fill some basic information and choose your own avatars.
-4. Get your friends to join the group.
+4. Swipe and browse all the hot events and items listed in the default main page.

-5. Set a Group Waypoint by selecting the button on the right.
+5. Look through all of the events and items created by the whole family (sorted by time-descending order).
-6. For more options click or swipe up on the bottom panel.
+6. Access the Event/Item Creating Activity by clicking on the plus button at the top-right corner of the screen.
-7. To see all of your current group members, swipe left to access the navigation drawer.
+7. Remember to update image and other details for your item.
-8. Tap on any of your members to zoom in smoothly to their location.
+8. Go to Message page and all of the family members'contacts are stored in this page.
+Start chatting with them by clicking on their avatars.
-9. Use the floating action buttons at the bottom-right of the screen to access chat and the Augmented Reality view.
+9. Go to profile page to access your own information and log out.

 ## Testing
 Tests can be found in the